The Lizard to Kynance Cove Walk in Cornwall

 Go kayaking or paddleboarding

 Exploring the shoreline from a kayak or SUP could be a lot of fun.
 Taking down the kayak from the parking lot could be a bit exhausting and I suggest taking the high tide route to do this, to avoid the steps.
+An inflatable kayak might be easier to carry, than a rigid one.

 Try cliff jumping